 Having considered the Litigation with the Company's various legal counsels, the management and the Board believe that the Company's opposition to the plaintiffs' complaint, as well as the Company's defenses and appeal rights, continue to be meritorious.
-As such, the Company intends to continue to vigorously defend the Litigation including an appeal from any adverse judgment.
-In accordance with paragraph 92 of HKAS 37, Provisions, Contingent Liabilities and Contingent Assets, it would be against the interests of the Company to make further disclosure of the information required by HKAS 37.
+As such, the Company intends to continue to vigorously defend the Litigation including an appeal from the Order, at such time as it is final and appealable.
+In accordance with paragraph 92 of HKAS 37, Provisions, contingent liabilities and contingent assets, it would be against the interests of the Company to make further disclosure of the information required by HKAS 37.